 Insinkerator is one of the most popular garbage disposal brands, and there's a good reason.
-According to Funding Universe, John Hammes, the founder of the company, was also the person who invented garbage disposals.
-Throughout the years, the company has offered several models.
-Some of the ones you currently see on store shelves are the heavy-duty Evolution Excel, the multi-purpose Contractor 333 and the compact Badger 5.
+The founder of the company, John Hammes, also invented garbage disposals.
+Throughout the years, the company has offered several disposal models.
+Some of the ones you currently see on store shelves are the heavy-duty Evolution Excel, the multi-purpose Contractor 333, and the compact Badger 5.

 When your Badger Insinkerator is clogged, or your Evolution Excel won't spin, the company has your back with their simple but effective Insinkerator wrench, which fits into a hex slot on the bottom of the canister.
 This device gives you an easy way to spin the rotor to free up debris that has gotten caught between the rotor and the shredder ring without having to reach inside the disposal itself.
 The key is an invaluable tool for busting Insinkerator clogs, and if you don't have one, a standard 1/4-inch hex wrench will do.

-If you're like most people, you probably don't have the Insinkerator repair manual that came with your garbage disposal, but you don't need it because you can find most of the information you need on the Insinkerator Support page online.
+If you're like most people, you probably don't have the Insinkerator repair manual that came with your garbage disposal anymore, but no big deal — you can find most of the information you need on the Insinkerator Support page online.
 If you have a clogged disposal, it often prevents water from draining and the support advice is to use a plunger to clear the clog.

 When debris is hopelessly caught in the shredder ring gap, the rotor can't spin and an internal breaker shuts off the motor to prevent it from burning out.
-This situation calls for the Insinkerator wrench.
+This situation calls for the Insinkerator wrench (or a hex wrench).

 Sometimes the clog isn't in the garbage disposal but the P-trap or drain line instead.
 When this happens, the best solution is to disassemble the P-trap and clean it, then use an auger if it's necessary to clean the waste line beyond the trap.
 Physically cleaning the pipes may be messy, but it's safer and more effective than putting drain cleaner into the garbage disposal, which is something you should never do.